Human Rights

 In our in-house training, we provide education on the relationship between our business activities and human rights, deepening the understanding that each individual employee has about human rights.
 In our new employee training, we aim to foster awareness that respect for human rights as a company engaged in drug research and development, manufacture and sales.
 Moreover, we thoroughly ensure that employees acquire proper knowledge and raise awareness of preventing harassment through grade-specific training and training for managers.

 In fiscal 2022, we gave all employees e-learning training to help them understand various forms of harassment, how to deal with them, and unconscious bias.
-In fiscal 2023, we are focusing on harassment prevention as the common theme for internal compliance education and providing training on preventing sexual and power harassment.
+In fiscal 2023, we focused on harassment prevention as the common theme for internal compliance education and provided training on preventing sexual and power harassment.

 consultation desks